Gbenga Daniel

-Gbenga Daniel (born 6 April 1956) is a Nigerian politician who served as Senator for Ogun East since 2023.
+Gbenga Daniel (born 6 April 1956) is a Nigerian politician who has served as Senator for Ogun East since 2023.
 He previously served as governor of Ogun State from 2003 to 2011.

 He is the owner of Kresta Laurel, an Electro-mechanical Engineering company, he started in 1990.
 He is also the Founder of Conference Hotels with branches in Ijebu-Ode, Sagamu, Abeokuta and Isheri part of Lagos.

 As governor, his programs on Public Private Partnership attracted several businesses into the State during his tenure.